-Updated library hours, as well as complete contact information of librarians and library staff, are posted on the VC Library home page.
-For additional information on library services and holdings, please visit the VC Library Web site.
+Updated Library hours, as well as complete contact information of librarians and library staff, are posted on the VC Library home page.
+For additional information on library services and holdings, please visit the VC Library Web site at www.venturacollege.edu/library.